silvercommerce/downloadable-products/README.md

 ## Restrict the downloads folder

-By default, this module taps into SilverStripe 4's file permissions system.
+By default, this module taps into SilverStripe 4's file permissions system, creating a `Folder` that will contain all downloadable products and giving it restricted permissions.

-This means any file attached to a `DownloadableProduct` will be made unavailable to view unless the current user can edit the file or they have purchased it.
+Any file attached to a `DownloadableProduct` will be moved to this folder and made unavailable to view unless the current user can edit the file or they have purchased it.

+### Changing the default download location

+If you wish to change the default location downloadable products are placed, you can change the `folder_name` config variable, EG:

+    SilverCommerce\DownloadableProducts\Model\DownloadableProduct:
+        folder_name: "mydownloadlocation"

+### Using alternate downloads controller

 If you are not using a secured assets folder in SilverStripe 4 (possibly for performance reasons), then this module does come with a simple controller to